C-3PO: He made a fair move. Screaming about it can't help you.

 - The page quote (and semi-trope namer) comes from Star Wars: A New Hope, when R2-D2 is playing and beating Chewbacca at dejarik, or holochess.
 In fact, Wookiees are so infamous for being Sore Losers that in Star Wars: The Clone Wars a dejarik club on the planet Abafar banned them over it.

-- Double Subverted in Jet Li's War, with Yakuza boss Shiro practicing sword sparring with one of his men.
+- Double Subverted in Jet Li's War (2007), with Yakuza boss Shiro practicing sword sparring with one of his men.
 When he allows himself to be distracted, the other guy accidentally strikes him, and immediately begs forgiveness.
-Shiro calmly tells him not to worry, and that is was his own fault for allowing himself to be distracted... and then kills him anyway.
+Shiro calmly tells him not to worry, and that is was his own fault for allowing himself to be distracted... and then cuts off the man's ear.